nvim-neotest/neotest-go/README.md

 Please do note that _I do not intend to implement feature requests_, this repo is an initial starting point for the nvim golang community.
 Hopefully once it is more stable _go users will be able to contribute to the project_.
 For my own part I only intend to implement functionality that
 I use in daily workflow.

+## Bug Reports

+Please file any bug reports and I _might_ take a look if time permits otherwise please submit a PR, this plugin is intended to be by the community for the community.